evidentlyai/evidently/docs/book/installation/install-evidently.md

 $ pip install evidently
 ```

 **Note**: Nbextension does not work on Windows.
-If you want to generate visual reports in Jupyter notebook on Windows, you will need to use a different visulization method when calling the report.
+If you want to generate visual reports in Jupyter notebook on Windows, you need to use a different visualization method.
 Note that you will need to **explicitly specify the inline method** in your code when calling the Report or Test Suite.
 Consult [this section](../integrations/notebook-environments.md) for help.
 This is a new functionality with limited testing.
 If you face issues, you can get the output as a separate HTML file and view it in a browser.